sangminpak/sangminpak/README.md

-- 👋 Hi, I’m @sangminpak
+👋 Hi, I’m Sangmin!

-- 👀 I am a computer science teacher in a high school.
+- 👀 I am a computer science teacher at a high school.
 - 🌱 I’m currently learning Python, but will spend this summer to learn HTML, CSS, Javascript, and React to build my own personal portfolio and school-related apps
-- 💞️ I’m looking to collaborate on simple full-stack projects
+- 💞️ I’m looking to collaborate on simple full-stack projects so I can learn more!
 - 📫 How to reach me: sangminpak2004@gmail.com

 <!---